Dynatrace/ace-box/user-skel/repos/hot-im/exercises/01-lab/README.md

 5. Analyze how the `EasyTravel` management zone has been configured.
 It is based on the `Application` tag.
 6. Type `EasyTravelWebserver:8079` in the global search bar to go to the `EasyTravelWebserver:8079` service overview page.
 7. Expand the *Properties and tags* section to see where all tags (in grey boxes) and metadata will appear.

-> TO DO: add screenshot after tags have been updated by Nacho :white_check_mark:

 <div align="center">
 <img width="400" src="img/EasyTravelWebserver.png">